Sergei-Nikolaienko/game-discovery/README.md

 # Getting Started
 ## To run the app locally, follow these steps:
-Clone the repository to your local machine
+Clone the repository to your local machine.
-Navigate to the project directory
+Navigate to the project directory.
-Install dependencies using npm install
+Install dependencies using npm install.
-Start the development server using npm start
+Start the development server using npm start.

 # Contributing
 ## Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps: